Man sitting at his desk checking his email lists and using ZeroBounce

 Spam Traps – Guide For Email Senders

 Spam traps are one of the worst types of email addresses that wind up on email lists.
-If you’re worried about spam traps hurting your email deliverability, make sure to read our guide below.
+If you’re worried about spam traps hurting your email deliverabilityA sender’s ability to reach the recipient’s inbox with their outgoing emails.
+It may also describe the ratio of emails delivered to the inbox vs. those sent to spam or blocked by the receiving server., make sure to read our guide below.

 You’ll learn: